University of Michigan’s Bicentennial: Celebrating William Henry Fitzbutler, M.D.

-The Medical School’s first African-American graduate, Fitzbutler was a champion of diversity, equality, and social justice during a time when racial and gender inequality were the norm
+The Medical School’s first African-American graduate, Fitzbutler was a champion of diversity, equality, and social justice

 As the University of Michigan celebrates its Bicentennial in 2017, the Medical School — the first professional school in U-M’s history — boasts many firsts, including being among the first medical schools nationally to admit women and minorities.